chinpei215/cakephp-eager-loader/README.md

 ```

 `EagerLoaderBehavior` has a high compatibility with `ContainableBehavior`, but generates better queries.
-In the above example, only 2 queries will be executed.
+In the above example, only 2 queries will be executed such as the following:
 ```sql
 SELECT
 	Comment.id, ...